oruga-ui/oruga/packages/docs/documentation/composables.md

 ## Component Programmatic {#programmatic}
 Oruga comes with a component that is only available programmatically.
 This component can be used to mount **any** custom component programmatically, using the [Vue render function](https://vuejs.org/api/render-function.html#render-function-apis) and [Creating Vnodes](https://vuejs.org/guide/extras/render-function.html#render-function-recipes).

-The component works as follows: The programmatic component renders a wrapper component in a sperate shadow Vue instance.
+The component works like this:
+The programmatic component creates a new, separate Vue instance, with a wrapper component as root element.
+The new Vue instance can be seen in the Vue Devtools with the name `ProgrammaticApp`.
 The separate Vue instance will have the same context object as the current one.
+The new Vue instance is rendered into a `div` in the target DOM container (by default, it is rendered into the `body` element).
-The provided component is then rendered in a wrapper component that handles the Vue lifecycle events of the provided component.
+The provided component is then rendered into the wrapper component, which handles the Vue lifecycle events of the provided component.
-The rendered component is then extracted from the shadow Vue instance and placed into the target container of the real DOM instance.
-By closing the instance of the wrapper component, for example by calling `oruga.programmatic.close()` from outside, or by firing a `close` event from inside the provided component, the wrapper component and the shadow Vue instance will be destroyed and DOM will be cleaned up.
+Closing the instance of the wrapper component, for example by calling `oruga.programmatic.close()` from outside, or by firing a `close` event from inside the provided component, will destoroy the wrapper component and the new Vue instance, and clean up the DOM.

-> ***Note:*** When using the programmatic component, you may experience some DX issues if you run the Vue Devtools and inspect the programmatic component.
+> ***Note:*** For performance reasons, be careful not to open too many programmatic components and create too many Vue instances at once.

-By adding this component using the main Oruga plugin or the dedicated `ComponentProgrammatic` plugin, the component adds an interface `programmatic` to the `useOruga()` composable and provides the `ComponentProgrammatic` object export, but it does not have a Vue component to mount directly.
+By adding this component using the main Oruga plugin or the dedicated `ComponentProgrammatic` plugin, the component adds an interface `programmatic` to the `useOruga()` composable and provides the `ComponentProgrammatic` object export, but it does not have a Oruga component.

 ```typescript
 import { useOruga } from "@oruga-ui/oruga-next";